 This office is located at Osceola-Keokuk Hall.
-The Director of Housing receives concerns not resolved by the residential hall supervisors and security personnel concerns.
+The Director of Housing receives concerns not resolved by the residential hall supervisors.

 Residential Hall Supervisor

 The residential hall supervisor receives concerns about pest control, Residential Aides, supplies, and physical operation of residential halls.